Deadly-Pigg/Advent-of-Code/README.md

 Day 3 was also easy.
 Grid problems are always the bane of my existence on advent of code, though.

+Day 4...
+Regex carried a lot here.
+Probably the easiest by far to deal with.
+All of them feel like parsing problems, though.

 ## Miscellanous
 Example of others who do Advent of Code: